widelang/draft/README.md

 :TalkingMover :Speaker :Mover </>
 ```

-To use in Classes just compose and implement Interface's Functions:
+To use in objects just compose and implement Interface's Functions:

 ```lua
 .Person :Speaker <